Admission to the Casa Santa Maria dell’Umilta

 Part II. – Application to the Italian Consulate in the U.S.A. for your Visa

+N.B.
 The student visa is valid for a limited time.
-Therefore it will be necessary to begin the process for Italian Residency (Permesso di Soggiorno) as soon as you arrive in Italy.
-Adherence to the Italian residency requirements is necessary for remaining in the country and for the granting of your diploma at the end of your studies.
-Before you do anything else in Italy, you must start the Permesso di Soggiorno process within 8 days of your arrival in Italy.
-Casa staff will assist you.
+Therefore, it will be necessary to begin the process for an Italian residency permit (permesso di soggiorno) within eight days after arriving in Italy.
+Adherence to Italian residency requirements is necessary for remaining in the country and for the granting of a diploma upon the completion of studies.

 Part III. – Italian Language Preparation